galakhov/electron-vue-ts-boilerplate/README.md

 npm install
 ```

-## If it hangs on extract:app-builder-bin, use the empty cache during installation
+### If it hangs on 'extract:app-builder-bin', use the empty cache during installation

 ```
 rm -rf node_modules/